 The nutritional needs of dogs can vary depending on their life stage and any underlying health conditions.
 For example, puppies and growing dogs may require higher amounts of protein and calories, while senior dogs may benefit from a diet that is lower in fat and calories.
 Dogs with specific health conditions, such as kidney disease or food allergies, may require a modified raw diet for dogs that takes these conditions into account.

-The term raw dog meaning refers not just to the act of feeding dogs raw food but to a broader philosophy of pet care that emphasises natural, species-appropriate feeding.
-Advocates of the raw dog meaning believe that by feeding dogs a diet that aligns with their evolutionary history, they are supporting their pets' overall health and well-being.
+The term raw diet refers not just to the act of feeding dogs raw food but to a broader philosophy of pet care that emphasises natural, species-appropriate feeding.
+Advocates of the raw dog diet believe that by feeding dogs a diet that aligns with their evolutionary history, they are supporting their pets' overall health and well-being.

 This approach often extends beyond diet to include other aspects of pet care, such as using natural grooming products, avoiding unnecessary vaccinations and medications, and providing ample opportunities for physical activity and mental stimulation.